-5. Forensic Special Investigations Unit (FSIU)
+8. Forensic Special Initiatives Unit (FSIU)

 FSIU supports local, state, and federal agencies serving at-risk adult crime victims through technical assistance, case consultations, case reviews, and At-Risk Adult Crime Tactics (ACT) certification.
-To learn more about available training opportunities and assistance, visit http://aging.dhs.georgia.gov/forensic-special-investigations-unit-fsiu
+To learn more about available training opportunities and assistance, visit: http://aging.dhs.georgia.gov/forensic-special-initiatives-unit-fsiu

-VIII COORDINATED INVESTIGATIVE TEAM APPROACH
+VIII.
+COORDINATED INVESTIGATIVE TEAM APPROACH

-To better protect at-risk adults, every county or region should implement a coordinated investigative team approach when responding to allegations of at-risk adult abuse, neglect or exploitation.
-While each team will be structured and operated differently, based on the needs of its county, the implementation of the GA ANE MP will drive each team's objectives.

-- 2. The local and/or state law enforcement or designee should lead the local coordinated investigative team.
+- 1. To better protect at-risk adults, every county or region should implement a coordinated investigative team approach when responding to allegations of at-risk adult abuse, neglect or exploitation.
+While each team will be structured and operated differently, based on the needs of its county, the implementation of the GA ANE MP will drive each team's objectives. - 2.
+The local and/or state law enforcement or designee should lead the local coordinated investigative team.
 The following activities should be completed by the leader(s) of the local team: - Develop written protocols with team members outlining each member's roles.
-This should include a signature page signed by all members indicating their agreement with the written protocols.
-Refer to Appendix H for a sample signature page. - Conduct periodic reviews of the local protocol with all members, making changes as needed.
+This should include a signature page signed by all members indicating their agreement with the written protocols. - Conduct periodic reviews of the local protocol with all members, making changes as needed.
 New signatures should be obtained whenever changes to the protocol are made. - Provide training on the local protocol, as necessary (for example: new team members, changes to the local protocol, etc.). - 3.
 The primary purpose of an investigative team is to ensure the coordination of procedures and practices of the partner agencies to better protect at-risk adults. - 4.
-The duties and responsibilities of each team should include: - Regular meetings to increase team member communication. - Facilitation and support of each team member's role. - Coordination of information sharing. - Ensuring team members respect and comply with their respective agency and/or statutory rules regarding confidentiality. - Oversight to increase awareness of and compliance with the law and recommendations outlined in GA ANE MP. - 5.
-This model works best when the following core organizations work together as a team: - Law Enforcement - Prosecutor's Office - Adult Protective Services - Healthcare Facility Regulation - Long-Term Care Ombudsman - Department of Behavioral Health, Developmental Disabilities and Addictive Diseases - Healthcare Providers
+The duties and responsibilities of each team should include: - Regular meetings to increase team member communication. - Facilitation and support of each team member's role. - Coordination of information sharing. - Ensuring team members respect and comply with their respective agency and/or statutory rules regarding confidentiality.

+- Oversight to increase awareness of and compliance with the law and recommendations outlined in GA ANE MP.

+- 5. This model works best when the following core organizations work together as a team:

+- Law Enforcement

+- Prosecutor's Office

+- Adult Protective Services

+- Healthcare Facility Regulation

+- Long-Term Care Ombudsman

+- Department of Behavioral Health and Developmental Disabilities

+- Healthcare Providers